yiisoft/validator/docs/guide/built-in-rules-nested.md

 ### Omitting code

-Some code parts can be omitted for brevity.
+Some code can be omitted for brevity.

 #### Inner `Nested` instances